drocheam/optrace/docs/source/usage/focus.rst

 .. highlight:: none

-When working with the ``TraceGUI`` it also outputs focus information, like the following:
+When working with the :class:`TraceGUI <optrace.gui.trace_gui.TraceGUI>` it also outputs focus information, like the following:

 ::